Nagendra-KJ/LearnOS/Notes/notes.md

 `mov bx, array`
 `mov si, 2 * 2 ; Each element is 2 bytes (word) so second element is 2 * 2 bytes in`
 `mov ax, [bx + si] ; Copy 2nd element to ax.
 Base + Index style of addressing`

+## Components of an Operating System

+The operating system generally has 2 components, the bootloader and the kernel.

+### Bootloader

+The bootloader is a tiny segment of code (usually 512 bytes) that loads the basic components of the OS into memory.
+It puts the computer in an expected state and collects some information about the system.
+The bootloader switches from 16 bit mode into 32 bit protected mode and hands it off to the kernel.
+32 bit protected mode has some limitations as to the kind of instructions we can execute, so the bootloader has to track all these things before we jump into the kernel.

+## Disk Layout

+To access the data on a disk we need to come up with an accessing scheme.
+Each side of the platter is called the head of the disk.
+Each ring on the head is called the cylinder.
+And the data is located in the sectors in these cylinders.

+### CHS Scheme

+In CHS scheme we access the data in the disk by specifying the cylinder, head and sector number.
+Cylinders and heads are 0 indexed and sectors are 1 indexed.
+BIOS only supports CHS scheme.

+### LBA Scheme

+This stands for logical block addressing scheme, tells us which block of the disk the memory we want to access is present in.
+We must manually convert from LBA to CHS.

+### Conversion from LBA to CHS

+In a disk we have 2 constant values,

+1. The number of sectors per track
+2. The number of heads per cylinder

+`sector = (LBA % sectors per track) + 1`
+`heads = (LBA / sectors per track) % heads`
+`cylinder = (LBA / sectors per track) / heads`